hitomtao/zencart-style/README.md

 If you created a fork earlier, you can push your production changes to your fork and then create a pull request with your changes.

-See [HERE] (http://docs.zen-cart.com/Contributing/main) for more about contributing to ZENCART.
+See the ZENCART guide to contributing to the project at this [LINK] (http://docs.zen-cart.com/Contributing/main).